Posted on: August 1, 2022

-This list contains 15 must see in Amsterdam Red Light District items that everyone finds special.
-Whether you like architecture, art, Dutch culture, history, religion, food or (erotic) entertainment.
+This list contains 15 must see in Amsterdam Red Light District items that everyone will like.
+Whether you’re into architecture, art, Dutch culture, history, religion, food or (erotic) entertainment.
 There’s really something for everyone.
-It’s not without reason that 4000 people from different parts of society also live in this part of town.
+It’s not without reason that more than 4000 people from different parts of society live in this part of town.

-There are only two places in the world where there are statues for sex workers and one of them is in the middle of Amsterdam’s Red Light District – just next to The Old Church.
-The Dutch are quite tolerant and open-minded too.
-Just two reasons why you can find this statue here, right in the old city centre.
+There are only two places in the world where there are statues for sex workers and one of them is in the middle of Amsterdam Red Light District – just next to The Old Church.
+The Dutch are quite tolerant and open-minded.
+Just two reasons why you can find this sex worker statue here, right in the old city centre.

 On one of the oldest streets in the capital you can find the oldest house.
 Funny thing is is that this house was only discovered to be the oldest house back in 2010.
 The old house with a wooden skeleton dates back to 1485 but stands hidden behind a facade dating back to 1800.
 Before this discovery the wooden house at the Begijnhof was considered to be the oldest house in Amsterdam.
-The funny thing is that Amsterdam’s oldest house is currently functioning as a gay-club named Dirty Dicks.
-During our Amsterdam Red Light District tour we’ll pass by this house!
+Amsterdam’s oldest house is currently functioning as a gay club named Dirty Dicks.

-The CEO of the FEBO chain talks about his shops and Dutch food culture in our app Amsterdam Audio Tours.
+The CEO of the FEBO chain talks about this typical Dutch food in our app Amsterdam Audio Tours.